Crime Scene Investigation Technology

-• Students will demonstrate the proper procedures for crime scene processing.
+• Students will identify elements of a legal search.• Students will demonstrate the proper procedures for crime scene processing.

 • Students will provide a report of forensic evidence found on a computer system.

 Entrance Requirements: Refer to Admissions criteria.
-Click for Entrance Score Requirements.
+Click for Entrance Scores.

 Age: Applicant must be 18 years of age or older.